-There’s also the Topo50 series maps that cover the country, for the St James you need three, BT23 Lewis Pass, BT24 Ada Flat and BU 23 Boyle Village, each costing around $7.90 and available at DOC offices, outdoor shops and bookshops where maps sold.
+There are also the Topo50 series maps that cover the country, for the St James you need three, BT23 Lewis Pass, BT24 Ada Flat, and BU 23 Boyle Village, each costing around $7.90 and available at DOC offices, outdoor shops, and bookshops where maps sold.
 There’s a nationwide list at LINZ Map Retailers.

 Need a custom map for your GPS device, download a more compact .klm format file from topomap.co.nz for free, although if you download a few maps consider a small donation, there’s considerable work gone into getting that info onto the internet and we should support these useful resources.

 route description | St James Walkway, North Canterbury